5T33Z0/OC-Little-Translated/S_System_Updates/README.md

 For some reason, `RestrictEvents.kext` (and the `revpatch=sbvmm` boot-arg) doesn't fully enable the board-id spoof either, so you will get the "forbidden" sign in this case as well.
 You still have to use `-no_compat_check` to boot macOS with an unsupported board-id which normally disables system updates, of course.

-However, when I was boooting macOS Ventura on my Ivy Bridge Laptop with Clover using SMBIOS `MacBookPro10,1`, `-no_compat_check`, `RestrictEvent.kext` and `revpatch=sbvmm`, I was offered System Updates, which left me happy but baffled at the same time because I have no real explanation for it.
+However, when I was booting macOS Ventura on my Ivy Bridge Laptop with Clover using SMBIOS `MacBookPro10,1`, `-no_compat_check`, `RestrictEvent.kext` and `revpatch=sbvmm`, I was offered System Updates, which left me happy but baffled at the same time because I had no explanation for why this worked.

-My hypothesis is: the kext can apply the kernel patches part of the board-id vmm spoof but not the booter patches since OpenCore is required to reroute and "obfuscate" the real board-id internally.
+My guess is: the kext can apply the kernel patches part of the board-id vmm spoof but not the booter patches since OpenCore is required to skip the board-id check and then reroute and "obfuscate" the real board-id internally.
 This is the part that Clover cannot do, so you can't boot without `-no_compat_check`.
-But since the Kernel Patches *can be applied by the kext*, you are offered system updates anyway – even with `-no_compat_check` enabled – which is pretty cool.
+But since the Kernel Patches *can be applied by the kext* which enable the vmm board-id, you are offered system updates – even with `-no_compat_check` enabled – which is pretty cool.

 ## Credits
-- Acidanthera for OCLP and RestricEvents.kext
+- Acidanthera for OCLP and RestrictEvents.kext